alphagov/govwifi-product-page/README.md

 ## Getting Setup for Developement

+Packages required to be installed to get the local version working are:

-The recommended ruby version is `2.7.2`.
-You may need to install this.
+- ruby (The recommended ruby version is `2.7.2`)
+- docker
+- npm (installed with nodejs)

 To pull the code from Github, enter the following into your terminal (Applications -> Utilities -> Terminal on Mac):